alxrojas/dicomhandler/docs/source/tutorial/basic/tutorial.rst

 .. note::

       There are types of DICOM files that are not treated such as computed tomography (CT) and magnetic resonance (MRI) images.
-A future work is to add methods and funcionalities even for other types.
+Future releases will aim to give support also with other type of DICOM files.
 We can see a complete list here_.

 .. _here: https://dicom.innolitics.com/ciods/

 The core of our package is the class ``Dicominfo``.
-A *dicominfo* object can be created with one to three of the DICOM files described above for their managing, format conversion, and reporting data summaries.
+The class can be instantiated by means of ``pydicom`` objects that contain the DICOM files described above.
+From a practical point of view, a Dicominfo object can be instantiated with zero and up to three ``pydicom`` objects that represents the three DICOM files.
+The goals of the class are the managing, format converting and the reporting of data summaries about the ``pydicom`` objects contained in the class.

-The ``report`` method, that is not contained in the class ``Dicominfo``, is used for storing and comparing information about RT Structure files.
+The ``report`` method, that is not contained in the class ``Dicominfo``, is used for generating a excel file that contains information about RT Structure file.
 The *datasets* folder, that contains some DICOM files, is in the directory package *folder -> docs -> source -> tutorial -> datasets*.

 ---------------